Choosing a Stage for Local Files¶

 Each table has a Snowflake stage allocated to it by default for storing files.
 This stage is a convenient option if your files need to be accessible to multiple users and only need to be copied into a single table.

-A table’s stage does not support setting file format options.
+- Table stages do not support setting file format options.
 Instead, you must specify file format and copy options as part of the COPY INTO <table> command.

 This option is not appropriate if you need to copy the data in the files into multiple tables.